-1.2.1 Client App "Call Taxi"
+1.2.1 Taxi Cab Client App

-In order for customers to call for or reserve a taxi ride, an application "Call Taxi" is envisioned that may be implemented on a variety of devices, including stationary computer terminals, portable computers, and mobile phones.
+In order for customers to call for or reserve a taxi ride, an Taxi Cab Client App is planned that may be implemented on a variety of devices, including stationary computer terminals, portable computers, and mobile phones.
 The application may be web-based or come in form of specially prepared software apps, but is expected to communicate with the central server via standard internet protocol.

-The "Call Taxi" application will guide the customer in specifying the starting point and destination of the desired taxi ride, as well as the time for pickup and any other special requests.
+The client application will guide the customer in specifying the starting point and destination of the desired taxi ride, as well as the time for pickup and any other special requests.
 The complete customer request will then be sent to the central server for processing.
-The generated response by the server will then be displayed to the customer in order to confirm the trip reservation and indicate expected costs, or decline the request (e.g. when there is no taxi cab available).
+The generated response by the server will then be displayed to the customer in order to confirm the trip reservation and indicate expected arrival time and costs, or decline the request (e.g. when there is no taxi cab available).